-The process of filing bankruptcy starts with deciding which type of bankruptcy is right for you.
-Then you will need to submit a petition to your local bankruptcy court.
-This article will explain more about how bankruptcy works and how an attorney can help you throughout the process.
+The process of filing bankruptcy begins with deciding which type of bankruptcy is right for you.
+You will then need to compile important financial documents, submit a petition to your local bankruptcy court, and attend meetings.
+Below, we will explain how bankruptcy works and how an attorney can guide you through the process.

 In This Article